-- 5.7.5 Complex dispersion models are applied in the form of computer programs.
-In view of quality assurance it is required to verify and validate such programs.
-The verification checks whether the program correctly implements the mathematical formulation (algorithms) of the model.
-The validation then checks how well the model and program respectively describe the reality, usually by a comparison with measured data sets. - 5.7.6 For the validation it is important that these data sets are sufficiently complete, i.e. that the validation test can be performed with the smallest amount of additional assumptions.
-If assumptions are required or if assumptions have been implemented in the model or the program, it is of importance whether they are based on general grounds or adjusted, for example, to a specific airport or situation.
+5.7.5 Complex dispersion models are applied in the form of computer programmes.
+In view of quality assurance, it is required to verify and validate such programmes.
+The verification checks whether the programme correctly implements the mathematical formulation (algorithms) of the model.
+The validation then checks how well the model and programme respectively describe the reality, usually by a comparison with measured data sets.

+5.7.6 For the validation, it is important that these data sets are sufficiently complete - that is, that the validation test can be performed with the smallest amount of additional assumptions.
+If assumptions are required or if assumptions have been implemented in the model or the programme, it is of importance whether they are based on general grounds or adjusted, for example, to a specific airport or situation.
 With regard to input data, complex models are usually better able to account for specific airport details and are thus more flexible for validation against measured data.

-Comparison to applicable standards and criteria
+Comparison with applicable standards and criteria

-5.7.7 The term impact has been used throughout this chapter.
-This is because impacts are most often evaluated by comparing the predicted concentrations from the dispersion models to standards and/or criteria which most often are time-averaged concentrations based on health effects.
+5.7.7 The term "impact" has been used throughout this chapter.
+This is because impacts are most often evaluated by comparing the predicted concentrations from the dispersion models with standards and/or criteria that most often are time-averaged concentrations based on health effects.
 The use of these standards has been addressed in earlier chapters and will not be repeated here.
-However, it is important to realize the connection between dispersion modelling and impact assessment.
+However, it is important to acknowledge the connection between dispersion modelling and impact assessment.
 Results from the emissions inventory do not allow this direct impact analysis.
-It has also to be considered that usually only by conducting dispersion modelling of all contributing sources plus the inclusion of all background concentrations will results be produced that may be directly compared to applicable standards.
+It also has to be considered that, usually, only dispersion modelling of all contributing sources plus the inclusion of all background concentrations will produce results that can be directly compared with applicable standards.
 Modelling uncertainties must still be considered with respect to reporting direct impacts.